Khabir-Ahmed786/NearMe/README.md

     </style>
 </head>
 <body>
-    <h1>ITC Grand Chola Hotel</h1>
+    <h1>Mogappair</h1>
     <br>
     <hr color="Brown">
-    <p>The ITC Grand Chola is a 5-star luxury hotel in Chennai, India.[4]
-It is located in Guindy, opposite SPIC building and along the same row of buildings as Ashok Leyland Towers.
-The building, designed by Singapore-based SRSS Architects, is of mixed-use development with three separate wings and is themed after traditional Dravidian architecture of the Chola dynasty.[5]
-The hotel is the ninth hotel in The Luxury Collection brand</p>
+    <p>Mogappair (also known as Dr. J. J. Nagar) is a residential neighborhood in north-western Chennai, India.
+It is located west of the Jawaharlal Nehru Road (Inner Ring Road) and is part of the Ambattur zone (7) of the Greater Chennai Corporation.
+There are industrial estates to the north and west, namely, Padi and Ambattur.</p>
 </body>
 </html>
 ```